 You could even make money with the blog as you sell products and services.
 There are multiple ways you can monetize your blog.
 Some of the most common and successful ways are:

-- Affiliate Marketing: adding a link in your blog posts referencing a product and when people purchase through your link, you earn a commission (at no extra cost to them).
+- Affiliate Marketing: Add links in your blog posts referencing a product, and when people purchase through your link you earn a commission.
 Amazon has a very popular affiliate program.
 You can even create a Recommend page on your website to highlight all of your favorite things.

 Consider Podcasting Too